HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### DCP Product Backlog

 The DCP ZenHub board is the Product Backlog for DCP.
-All DCP component repositories that will assign items to a DCP Release and Milestone MUST be added to the ZenHub *DCP Backlogs* workspace.
-The [DCP PM Team](https://github.com/orgs/HumanCellAtlas/teams/dcp-pm-team) in the Human Cell Atlas GitHub organization MUST have write access to all the repositories in the *DCP workspace*.

 The top-level *dcp* repository MUST contain **all** significant work that is important to the DCP community and requires visibility and prioritization.
-This includes Roadmap objectives and product-wide technical requirements (e.g. “components should have logs...“).
+This includes Roadmap Objectives and product-wide technical requirements (e.g. “components should have logs...“).

 [**High Priority** status](https://help.zenhub.com/support/solutions/articles/43000495285-setting-issues-as-high-priority) MUST only be assigned by DevSecOps to issues in the *dcp* repository deemed critical or high-severity.